 The Shollie is a excellent family dog who forms close bonds with the humans in their life and will act as a protective guardian.
 The mixed breed is also energetic and playful, meaning that they’re not a dog suited to living in a small apartment situation.
 They need access to outdoors space and a commitment to regular exercise sessions.

-See below for all Shollie facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Shollies!

 Shollie Mixed Dog Breed Pictures